 Verify Authentic Healthcare Experience

 During speaker vetting, ask about their experience with healthcare's unique constraints.
 A speaker who has never dealt with HIPAA compliance, clinical workflows, or the FDA's Software as Medical Device framework will struggle to connect with your audience.
-The best healthcare AI speakers often come from companies like Philips Healthcare, IBM Watson Health, or Google Health, where they've had to make AI work within healthcare's complex ecosystem.
+The most effective healthcare AI speakers often come from organizations where they've had to make AI work within healthcare's complex ecosystem, whether that's major health systems, companies like Philips Healthcare or Google Health, or academic medical centers running real implementations.

 Red flags include speakers who only cite consumer health apps as examples or who cannot explain how their AI solutions handle missing data, which is endemic in healthcare settings.
-A 2023 McKinsey survey found that 68% of healthcare AI projects fail due to data quality issues that speakers without real-world experience rarely address adequately.
+In our experience booking speakers across hundreds of healthcare events, the presenters who fall flat are almost always those who underestimate how much real clinical experience matters to these audiences.

 Assess Technical Credibility Without Losing Clinical Relevance